satche/botanist/README.md

 For the training part, we used a UMAP to reduce the dimensionalities so that we could visualize the data on a two-dimensional plane.
 This display then allows us to visualize the distinct separation of classes by the model.
 We also implemented cross-validation (using a k-fold) to obtain a robust and stable evaluation and divided the dataset into 5 folds.

 Here we can see the result of the UMAP display at the end of the fifth fold.
 We first tested two classes containing data from the public dataset only, and the model was able to distinguish and separate the two classes correctly.
-We then added two more classes containing data from the Neuchatel dataset, for a total of 4 classes tested.
+We then added two more classes containing data from the Neuchâtel dataset, for a total of 4 classes tested.
 We can see that the model separates two classes very well, but has more difficulty for the remaining two classes (which tend to form a more dispersed and splintered group of points).
 We believe that the 2 well-separated classes are those of the public dataset, while the other 2 classes belong to the neuchatel dataset.

 ![umap_train_fold5](assets/cnn_umap_train_fold5.png)